 If you’re choosing a new smart TV to use with your streaming services, you’ll want to look for one with HD and 4K capabilities for quality.
 Many consumers also get a sound bar or speakers to enhance their experience and create a full home theater setup at their home or business.

-If you’re looking to still get some live local sports events or other local channel content even after you cut the cord, this can often be accessed by purchasing an HD antenna that plugs into your television.
+If you’re looking to still get some live local sports events or if you just want to rewatch the Manchester United 1998-99 season even after you cut the cord, this can often be accessed by purchasing an HD antenna that plugs into your television.

 Considerations when choosing a Smart TV:

 - Compatibility with other smart devices you own

 - Picture and sound quality